confluentinc/confluent-kubernetes-examples/security/production-secure-deploy-auto-gen-certs/README.rst

      helm repo add confluentinc https://packages.confluent.io/helm

-Note that it is assumed that your Kubernetes cluster has a ``confluent`` namespace available, otherwise you can create it by running ``kubectl create namespace confluent``.
+   It is assumed that your Kubernetes cluster has the ``confluent`` namespace available.
+If not, you can create it by running ``kubectl create namespace confluent``.

 #.
 Install Confluent For Kubernetes using Helm: